sampsakuronen/auratkartalla/README.md

 # Helsinki snowplows visualised

-This app is running at http://auratkartalla.com/
+This app is running at https://auratkartalla.com/

-This data visualization shows an a map information about wintertime maintenance jobs in the Helsinki region.
 The snowplow GPS data is collected by [Stara](http://www.hel.fi/stara).
 The API used is part of [Helsinki Open Data project](http://dev.hel.fi/).
 Data is collected only from a small portion of all vehicles.

 I'm using [Sass](http://sass-lang.com/) with [Compass](http://compass-style.org/).
-I can learn [Sass at Codeschool](https://www.codeschool.com/courses/assembling-sass)).
+You can learn [Sass at Codeschool](https://www.codeschool.com/courses/assembling-sass)).
 Front-end is done with [Lo-dash](https://lodash.com/) and jQuery.
 Data comes from [the Aura-API](https://github.com/City-of-Helsinki/aura/wiki/API).

 ## How to

     gem install compass (Sass 3.4.9 and Compass 1.0.1 tested) compass watch .
     python -m SimpleHTTPServer 8000 / open index.html in a browser

 ## Links
 - [Auratkartalla.com on Twitter](https://twitter.com/auratkartalla)